stevenrayhinojosa-gmail-com/Education_Project/README.md

 When is a good time to collect data from educators?

-Why should we help contribute to public education?
+Why should we help contribute to public/private/charter education?